SuperNOVAS v1.2

 and place()

-The CALCEPH library provides an easy-to-use access to JPL and INPOP ephemeris files from C/C++.
+The CALCEPH library provides easy-to-use access to JPL and INPOP ephemeris files from C/C++.
 As of version 1.2, we provide optional support for interfacing SuperNOVAS with the the CALCEPH C library for handling Solar-system objects.

 Prior to building SuperNOVAS simply set CALCEPH_SUPPORT